luoannie00/QTM350/README.md

 3. with mask, no glasses
 4. with mask, with glasses

 This dataset allowed us to do a controlled experiment on performance of Rekognition algorithm with and without factors of wearing masks and wearing glasses.
 Since we have 7 group members, we took a total of 7 x 4 = 28 pictures.
 So our dataset have 28 observations for our input data.

+Our output data would be two tables demonstrating attributes of Rekognition that we selected to analyze.
+Please see conclusion for further explanation of our output data.

 Note: we have included our code that created an S3 bucket and moved photos to this bucket.